 You will be woken up with a knock on your door or your tent with a warm Ayurvedic drink that will energize for a good part of the day.
-This usually takes place between 6 am to 6.30 am.
+The wake-up call usually takes place between 6 am to 6.30 am.
 You are expected to pack up your duffel bag before coming to breakfast.
-You are usually given 45 minutes to come for breakfast from the time you are woken up.
-You will be given an option of drinking freshly ground organic coffee or tea with your breakfast.
+You are typically given 45 minutes to go for breakfast from the time you are woken up.
+You will have an option of drinking freshly ground organic coffee or tea with your breakfast.

 You will start your day of trekking about 45 minutes after being served your breakfast.
-It will be helpful if you did some warm-up and stretching exercises, especially for your leg muscles before starting your walk.
+It would be helpful if you did some warm-up and stretching exercises, especially for your leg muscles before starting your walk.
 You will walk between 3-5 hours in the morning, which would cover most of the distance for the day before lunch.
-This depends on certain factors like where the lodge for lunch is located; sometimes you might have to stop earlier depending on this factor.
-Since lunch is freshly prepared, it can take between 60 to 90 minutes to prepare.
-This is the time to kick your trekking boots off and put on your flip-flops or slippers to allow wet socks to dry out and to air your feet.
-It is a good time to read or write in your diary or just admire the beauty that surrounds you.
+The time depends on specific factors like where the lodge for lunch is located; sometimes you might have to stop earlier depending on this factor.
+Since the meal is freshly prepared, it can take between 60 to 90 minutes to prepare.
+You can use this time to kick your trekking boots off and put on your flip-flops or slippers to allow wet socks to dry out and to air your feet.
+It is an excellent time to read or write in your diary or just admire the beauty that surrounds you.

-Every two to three days our trekking chef will prepare special meals that aren’t on the menu of the lodge you are staying in.
-The food can consist of superfood as ingredients to give you great nourishment to recover from the rigorous day of hiking.
+Every two to three days our trekking chef will prepare special meals that aren’t on the menu of the lodge you are staying.
+The food can consist of superfood as ingredients to give you excellent nourishment to recover from the rigorous day of hiking.
 Being better-nourished means you will recover from tiredness and it gives you a much higher chance of acclimatizing to high altitude.
-This is part of our Wellness Adventures in the Himalayas.
+The healthier food is part of our Wellness Adventures in the Himalayas.